yoharol/yoharol.github.io/_posts/2017-11-18-3D model reconstruction.markdown

 ---
 title: 3D Model Reconstruction
-layout: posts
+layout: single
-description: Reconstruct a 3D model from a set of photos
 tag: C++
 ---

-## 3D Model Reconstruction
+Reconstruct a 3D model from a set of photos.

 Github:  <a href="github.com/MitoGame/VisualHull" target="_blank">repository</a>